 We perform these non-surgical treatments in an outpatient setting.
 They require no stitches, allowing you to recover in the comfort of your home.
 Receiving treatment to help clear blocked arteries in the legs can go a long way toward improving your health.

 Schedule a Consultation with USA Vascular Doctors

-Discuss your artery treatment options in the familiarity of your own home or in one of our state-of-the-art outpatient centers.
-With our clogged arteries treatment, we look forward to helping you live your most rewarding life.
+Discuss your artery treatment options from the comfort of your own home or in one of our state-of-the-art outpatient centers.
+We look forward to relieving your symptoms and helping you live your most rewarding life.